English | Español

 If your child tells you about being bullied at school, or if you witness bullying behavior yourself, this is an important opportunity for you to model for your child how to be powerful and respectful in solving problems.

 As hard as it is likely to be, your first job is to calm down.
 Take a big breath and say, in a quiet and matter-of fact voice, “I’m so glad you’re telling me this.
 I’m sorry this happened to you – please tell me more about exactly what happened so we can figure out what to do.
 You deserve to feel safe and comfortable at school.”

 If your child didn’t tell you but you found out some other way, say calmly, “I saw this happen/heard about this happening.
 It looked/sounded like it might be unpleasant for you.
 Can you tell me more about it?”

-If you act upset your child is likely to get upset too.
-She might want to protect you and herself from your reaction by not telling you about problems in the future or by denying that anything is wrong.
-The older your child is, the more important it is that she’s able to feel some control about any follow-up actions you might take with the school.
+Again, stay calm.
+If their parents upset, children likely to get upset too or to shut down.
+They might want to protect you and themselves from your reaction by not telling you about problems in the future or by denying that anything is wrong.
+The older a child is, the more important it is that they are able to feel some control about any follow-up actions you might take with the school.

-At the same time, most school administrators truly want to address problems that affect the wellbeing of their students.
+At the same time, most teachers and school administrators are deeply dedicated to the well being of their students and want to them to feel safe and happy at school.
 They’re far more likely to respond positively to parents who are approaching them in a calm and respectful way.
-However, no matter how good a job you do, some people will react badly when they’re first told about a problem.
+However, no matter how good a job you do, some people will react negatively when they are first told about a problem.
 Don’t let that stop you – stay calm and be persistent about explaining what the issue is and what you want to see happen.

 2. Get Your Facts Right